simensen/depot-landing-page-example/README.md

 Installation
 ------------

+Copy `app.ini.sample` to `app.ini` and change `entity_uri` to the entity that you would like to display.

+    cp app.ini.sample app.ini

 The dependencies for this example are managed by [Composer][3].
 Download or clone this repository and then use Composer to install the dependencies.